 The Unit Trust meets its working capital requirements through commitments made by the unitholders.
-As at 31 December 2021, the Unit Trust has outstanding undrawn capital commitments of USD 56,250,000 (2020: USD 56,250,000).
-The Unit Trust receives ongoing distributions from its investments.
-The Trustee has assessed the projected cash flows and concluded that the Trust has available funds to meet its long-term obligations.
-The Trustee has also assessed the forecast of the likely income, expenditure and advances of the next 12 months and concluded that the Unit Trust has sufficient funds to meet its short-term obligations as they fall due.
-Accordingly, it continues to adopt the going concern basis in the preparation of the financial statements.
+As at 31 December 2021, the Unit Trust has outstanding undrawn capital commitments of USD 150,000,000 (2020: USD 150,000,000).
+The Unit Trust receives ongoing distribution from its investments.
+The Trustee has assessed the projected cash flows and concluded that the Unit Trust has available funds to meet its long-term obligations.
+The Trustee has also assessed the forecast of the likely income, expenditure and advances of the next twelve months and concluded that the Unit Trust has sufficient funds to meet its short-term obligations as they fall due.